machineroom/oc-ray/readme.md

 - See also Mike B's mods and results on FPGA hardware (cool!) https://bitbucket.org/transputer/raytracer/src/master/

 # 2023 updates
-- Use framebuffer on B438 root node by default
+- Use framebuffer on B438 root node by default.
+Lots of assumptions about framebuf running on T805

 *note* The `New` and `T8` directories are maintained for completeness but not used.
 See `T4`